hyperiondev-com/PostBootcampCodeChallenges/README.md

 - Add the peer offering the peer-review as a reviewer to your pull-request.
 Once you've received the review, made the necessary adjustments and they are approved, merge the branch to the main/master branch.
 - Offer a peer-review using the tag peer-review-offer.
+- Create a 5 minute video tutorial on the code challenge and link to it in your README file.
+You can use YouTube's unlisted feature if you wish for your tutorials to not be searchable if you wish to keep the tutorial private.
+You can share it with the rest of the graduates on the issue for tutorials for the particularchallenge you would have completed.
 - Have a coffee with a friend before the next code challenge.